 Rezollas team is part of a Europe-wide collaboration with the objective of developing a numerical simulation code for gravitational waves, “ExaHyPE”, that can exploit the power of “exascale” supercomputers.
 While they have not yet been built, scientists around the world are already studying how to make use of exascale machines.
 These supercomputers represent the future evolution of today’s “petascale” supercomputers, and are expected to be able to perform as many arithmetic operations per second as there are insects on Earth.
 This is a number with 18 zeros and it is assumed that such supercomputers will be comparable to the capacity of the human brain.

-While they are waiting for the first “exascale” computers to be built, the ExaHyPE scientists are already testing their software at the largest supercomputing centres available in Germany.
-The biggest ones are those at the Leibniz supercomputing centre LRZ in Munich, and the high-performance computing centre HLRS in Stuttgart.
+While they are waiting for the first “exascale” computers to be built, the ExaHyPE scientists are already testing their software at the largest supercomputing centers available in Germany.
+The biggest ones are those at the Leibniz supercomputing center LRZ in Munich, and the high-performance computing center HLRS in Stuttgart.
 These computers are already constructed with more than 100,000 processors and will become much larger soon.

 Simulating tsunamis and earthquakes

 Because of the analogies in the underlying equations, the new mathematical algorithms allow the investigation of tsunamis and earthquakes in addition to astrophysical compact objects such as black holes and neutron stars.
-Developing the new computer algorithms, which will be able to mathematically describe solids, liquids and gases within the theories of electromagnetism and gravitation, is the goal of the research project funded by the European Commission through the European Union’s Horizon 2020 Research and Innovation Programme.
-The Frankfurt-based scientists work closely together with colleagues from Munich (Germany), Trento (Italy) and Durham (Great Britain).
+Developing the new computer algorithms, which will be able to mathematically describe solids, liquids, and gases within the theories of electromagnetism and gravitation, is the goal of the research project funded by the European Commission through the European Union’s Horizon 2020 Research and Innovation Program.
+The Frankfurt-based scientists work closely together with colleagues from Munich (Germany), Trento (Italy), and Durham (Great Britain).